Constraining Neutron-Star Matter with Microscopic and Macroscopic Collisions: Methods

 The EOS set used in this work is constrained at low densities by microscopic calculations of neutron matter using interactions from chiral EFT.
 In these microscopic calculations, the Schr\"odinger equation for the many-body system is solved numerically.
 This requires a nuclear Hamiltonian and a method to solve the Schr\"odinger equation with controlled approximations.

 To obtain the Hamiltonian describing the dense matter EOS studied in this work, we use chiral EFT.
-Chiral EFT is a low-energy effective theory of QCD, and describes strong interactions in terms of nucleon and pion degrees of freedom instead of quarks and gluons~\cite{Epelbaum:2008ga,Machleidt:2011zz}.
+Chiral EFT is a low-energy effective theory of QCD, and describes strong interactions in terms of nucleon and pion degrees of freedom instead of quarks and gluons\cite{Epelbaum:2008ga,Machleidt:2011zz}.
 To construct the interactions, the most general Lagrangian in terms of nucleons and pions, consistent with all symmetries of QCD, is expanded in powers of momenta.
 Using a power counting scheme, the individual contributions are arranged according to their importance.
 By going to higher orders, the description of interactions becomes more precise, but the individual contributions become more involved.
-The chiral EFT Lagrangian explicitly includes pion-exchange interactions among nucleons while all high-energy details that are not explicitly resolved are expanded in terms of general contact interactions.
-These are accompanied by low-energy couplings, which are fit to experimental data.
+The chiral EFT Lagrangian explicitly includes pion-exchange interactions among nucleons whereas all high-energy details that are not explicitly resolved are expanded in terms of general contact interactions.
+These are accompanied by low-energy couplings, which are fitted to experimental data.

-Chiral EFT interactions have several benefits over phenomenological interaction models: they naturally include many-body forces consistent with two-nucleon interactions, they can be systematically improved, and they enable theoretical uncertainty estimates~\cite{Epelbaum:2015epja,Dris20GPB}.
-The latter can be extracted from order-by-order calculations and are important when analyzing astrophysical observations where interactions are extrapolated to conditions that currently cannot be recreated in experiments.
+Chiral EFT interactions have several benefits over phenomenological interaction models: they naturally include many-body forces consistent with two-nucleon interactions, they can be systematically improved, and they enable theoretical uncertainty estimates\cite{Epelbaum:2015epja,Dris20GPB}.
+The latter of these can be extracted from order-by-order calculations and are important when analysing astrophysical observations for which interactions are extrapolated to conditions that cannot be recreated in experiments at present.

-In this work, we constrain our EOSs with theoretical calculations at zero temperature employing local chiral EFT interactions~\cite{Lynn:2016,Gezerlis:2013,Gezerlis:2014,Tews:2015ufa}.
-We use Quantum Monte Carlo methods~\cite{Carlson:2015}, in particular the auxiliary-field diffusion Monte Carlo method, which are among the most precise many-body methods to solve the nuclear many-body problem.
-The results of these calculations provide constraints on the EOS up to densities of around $2\ns$~\cite{Tews:2018kmu}.
+In this work, we constrain our EOSs with theoretical calculations at zero temperature using local chiral EFT interactions\cite{ Lynn:2016,Gezerlis:2013,Gezerlis:2014,Tews:2015ufa}.
+We use quantum Monte Carlo methods\cite{Carlson:2015}, in particular the auxiliary-field diffusion Monte Carlo method, which are among the most precise many-body methods to solve the nuclear many-body problem.
+The results of these calculations provide constraints on the EOS up to densities of around $2\ns$ (ref.\cite{Tews:2018kmu}).